Broxbourne school image 35

 Curriculum

-The majority of courses on offer are A-levels – two year academic courses where grades are almost entirely based on examination performance at the end of Year 13.
+A-levels are two year academic courses where grades are almost entirely based on examination performance at the end of Year 13.

 Pathways

 • Most students will embark on a programme of study that includes three A-levels (Pathway 1).
-After a period of government reform to A-levels, these qualifications are now all stand-alone qualifications that no longer have AS-levels as a contributing component part.
-Therefore these A-levels will be two year courses.
+These A-levels will be two year courses.
 It is clear, from our research and experience, that, in most cases, three A-levels is the benchmark that Higher Education institutions and employers value.
+Within the Pathway 1 curriculum, there is an option to take Food Science and Nutrition at level 3 diploma with an additional two A-levels.

 • To study 4 A-levels (Pathway 3).
 This will only be recommended for students who achieve extremely high standards at KS4 and where there is a clear rationale for choosing 4 A-levels.
 (Please speak to a senior member of school staff if you require an explanation of ‘Attainment 8’).